RBAC Security With the CLI

 For instance, let's give the developer

-Now look at what is allowed on that environment:
+Next, look at what is allowed in that environment:

-We only just created that role, so it doesnt have much access; only the Read privilege we just granted it on the dev
+We just created that role, so it doesn't have much access.
+It only has the Read privilege we just granted it in the dev

 environment.